javorszky/framework-muxer-showdown/README.md

 [Fiber's GitHub org](https://github.com/gofiber) has a bunch of useful repositories, middlewares.
 But other than that I've not seen extensive support / list of community bits.
 They do have a [discord however](https://docs.gofiber.io/extra/faq#does-fiber-have-a-community-chat).

 I've upgraded it to `Rich` because of this: https://github.com/gofiber/awesome-fiber.

+#### Performance

+Fiber has a router configurable error handler, so that will also wrap the `/smol-perf` route.